Pilar Akaneya is a safe restaurant.

 "I never thought I would have to do a charcoal tasting," confesses José Luís Fernández, director and chef of Pilar Akaneya.
 "I had heard of Carlota Akaneya when Chiho called", but I had never realized the importance of the ember "until Chiho told me about the Wakayama forests".
 The restaurant offers the possibility of sublimating Kobe Beef with Kishū Binchōtan from Wakayama, “the best charcoal in the world”, explains Jordi.
 “Until now this was possible only in Japan.
 Now, also in Chamberí ”, he assures.

 It is also the first time that Crown Melon can be tasted in our country.
-National Geographic was a direct witness of this fact with the completion of the splendid report The world's most expensive melon lands in Madrid, published October 22, 2020.
+National Geographic was a direct witness of this fact with the completion of the splendid report The world's most expensive melon lands in Spain, published October 22, 2020.

 publicado el 22 de octubre de 2020.